Tutoriels Backend

 - We position ourselves in the project

-- We execute the project
+- We are executing the project

-Which give
+Which gives

 # Generate a project called angular-starter with manual choice of options